srimanpankaj/s/_pages/about.md

   - /about/
   - /about.html
 ---
-*A Researcher, Engineer, and Occasional Water Whisperer*

-## 🌊 Passion for Water Resource Management
+## 🌊 Research Focus
-*"If water is life, then optimizing its distribution is the key to sustainability."*

-I’m a **Postdoctoral Researcher** at the **Technion-Israel Institute of Technology**, where I dive into the thrilling world of **water distribution systems, computational hydraulics, and robust optimization**.
-My mission?
-To make water supply systems more **resilient, equitable, and efficient**—because if water can squeeze through a rock, surely I can navigate through complex optimization problems with a smile.
+I am a **Postdoctoral Researcher** at the **Technion – Israel Institute of Technology**, specializing in **water distribution systems, computational hydraulics, and optimization under uncertainty**.
+My research aims to improve the **resilience, efficiency, and equity** of urban water supply systems through advanced modeling, optimization, and decision-support frameworks.

-Before this, I was part of the **ERC Synergy Grant "Water Futures"** project at the **KIOS Research Center, University of Cyprus**, where I spent my time figuring out how to get high-quality water to everyone—fairly (because, let's face it, even water has trust issues).
-My work is where **engineering, mathematics, and decision-making under uncertainty** collide—because sometimes, even water doesn’t know where it’s going!
+Previously, I contributed to the **ERC Synergy Grant "Water Futures"** at the **KIOS Research Center, University of Cyprus**, where I worked on fairness-aware operation and sustainable water management strategies.
+My work integrates **engineering principles, optimization techniques, and computational methods** to address global water challenges.

+---

-## 🎓 Academic Journey: From Concrete to Computational Hydraulics
+## 🎓 Academic Background
-- **Ph.D. in Civil & Environmental Engineering** – Technion-Israel Institute of Technology 🏗️💧
+- **Ph.D. in Civil & Environmental Engineering** – Technion – Israel Institute of Technology
-- **M.Eng. in Structural Engineering** – BITS Pilani (yes, I briefly flirted with concrete before falling for water)
+- **M.Eng. in Structural Engineering** – BITS Pilani
-- **B.Eng. in Civil Engineering** – BITS Pilani (where it all started)
+- **B.Eng. in Civil Engineering** – BITS Pilani

-## 🏆 Research Highlights
-🚰 **Water Distribution Systems Optimization** – Making sure cities don’t turn into Mad Max: Water Wars.
-🦠 **Water Quality & Bacterial Growth Modeling** – Because no one wants a side of microbes with their drinking water.
-⚙️ **Robust Optimization & AI in Water Management** – Teaching computers how to be better at managing water than humans.
-💡 **Fairness in Water Supply** – Because water inequality shouldn’t be a thing in the 21st century.
+---

 ## 🏆 Awards & Fellowships
 - **Alexander von Humboldt Research Fellowship** – Germany (2026–2028)